mlswg/mls-architecture/draft-ietf-mls-architecture.md

 messages such as QUIC, TLS, WireGuard or TOR.
 However, the MLS protocol is designed to consider the following threat-model:

--- The attacker can read and write arbitrary messages inside the secure transport channel.
+- The attacker can read, write, and delete arbitrary messages inside the secure transport channel.

 This departs from most threat models where we consider that the secure channel used for transport always provides secrecy.
 The reason for